bazelbuild/bazel/site/en/docs/user-manual.md

 #### `--package_path` {:#package-path}

+**WARNING:** The `--package_path` option is deprecated.
+Bazel prefers packages in the main repository to be under the workspace root.

 This option specifies the set of directories that are searched to find the BUILD file for a given package.